About Bridle

 The documentation consists of several inter-linked documentation sets, one for each repository.
 You can switch between these documentation sets by using the selector in the bottom-left corner of each page.

 The entry point is the Bridle documentation that you are currently reading.
-The local Zephyr documentation is a slightly extended version of the official Zephyr Project documentation, containing some additions specific to TiaC Systems.
+The local Zephyr Project Documentation is a slightly extended version of the official Zephyr Project documentation, containing some additions specific to TiaC Systems.

 The Bridle documentation contains all information that is specific to the Bridle and describes our libraries, samples, and applications.
 The API documentation is extracted from the source code and included with the library documentation.